Cat & Dog Vaccinations in Laurel, MD

 - Distemper, canine hepatitis, and parvovirus

-- Kennel cough/Bordetella – for dogs that board, go to dog parks, or encounter dogs they don’t live with
+- Kennel cough/Bordetella – for dogs that go to dog parks, or encounter dogs they don’t live with

 - Distemper and upper respiratory viruses